 - Do not use the KESIMPTA prefilled syringe if either the seal on the outer carton or the seal of the blister is broken.
 Keep the KESIMPTA prefilled syringe in the sealed carton until you are ready to use it. - Do not shake the KESIMPTA prefilled syringe. - The KESIMPTA prefilled syringe has a needle guard that will be activated to cover the needle after the injection is finished.
 The needle guard will help to prevent needle stick injuries to anyone who handles the KESIMPTA prefilled syringe after injection. - Do not remove the needle cap until just before you give the injection. - Avoid touching the syringe guard wings before use.
-Touching them may cause the needle guard to be activated too early. - Throw away (dispose of) the used KESIMPTA prefilled syringe right away after use.
+Touching them may cause the needle guard to be activated too early. - Do not use if the prefilled syringe has been dropped onto a hard surface or dropped after removing the needle cap. - Throw away (dispose of) the used KESIMPTA prefilled syringe right away after use.
 Do not re-use a KESIMPTA prefilled syringe.
-See "How should I dispose of used KESIMPTA prefilled syringe?" at the end of these Instructions for Use.
+See "How should I dispose of used KESIMPTA prefilled syringes?" at the end of these Instructions for Use.